jhorey/ferry/docs/sources/install.rst

 *Please note that you'll need to install Docker version 0.8.1.
 This will install additional libraries that Ferry needs.*

-If you're running OS X or another version of Linux, you'll probably want to visit the Docker_ homepage for more detailed instructions.
+If you'd like a more in-depth explanation of what's going on, visit the Docker_ homepage for more detailed instructions.

 .. _Docker: http://docs.docker.io/en/latest/installation/